anzusystems/common-admin/docs/editor/nodes/embed-related/index.md

 ## Features
 - User can insert internal articles from CMS using filterable dialog to item, also can override article title
 - User can insert external url for item and specify title fot his item
-- user can mix both types
+- User can mix both types
-- User can override box title
+- User can override title

 ## Node schema